Hamvira Deva

-Hamvira Deva was an Odia prince of the Gajapati Empire in India and Gajapati ruler for a brief period.
-He was the eldest son of Kapilendra Deva, founder of the Gajapati Empire.
-He played a vital role in the military expansion of the Gajapati Empire but was bypassed in the succession order in favour of his younger half-brother Purushottama Deva.
+Hamvira Deva was an Odia prince of the Gajapati Empire in India and a Gajapati ruler for a brief period.
+He was the eldest son of Kapilendra Deva, the founder of the Gajapati Empire.
+He played a vital role in the empire's military expansion, but was bypassed in the succession in favour of his younger half-brother, Purushottama Deva.

 Life

 Hamvira Deva was the eldest son of emperor Kapilendra Deva, founder of the Gajapati Empire and the supposed heir apparent.
 Hamvira Deva often carried out military campaigns against enemy kingdoms and expanded the empire greatly.
 He was governor of the southern provinces of the Gajapati Empire before 1464.
 He had a son named Kumara Kapileshwara who helped him on military campaigns and later became governor of the southern provinces of the empire.
 He also had a son named Narhari Patra who survived him and was captured by the Vijayanagara army of Krishnadevaraya when they conquered the Kodavidu fort in 1516 from the Gajapati emperor Prataprudra Deva.